So, you’re either working as a data analyst or thinking about becoming one—and you’re keen to forge a remote career. Can the two go hand-in-hand?

 Data analysts are responsible for turning raw data into meaningful insights.
 First, they’ll work with key stakeholders in the business to identify a problem or a question that needs answering.
 For example, why did sales dip so dramatically in November?
 From then on, they’ll spend most of their time extracting data (say, from a database), organizing it, analyzing it, and presenting their findings.
 To do this, they use tools such as Microsoft Excel and Tableau, as well as languages like SQL, Python, and R. You can learn more about the tools used by data analysts in this post.

-On a day-to-day basis, much of the data analyst’s time is spent on the computer, and the actual analysis part of the job requires very little (or even no) collaboration.
+On a day-to-day basis, much of the data analyst’s time is spent on the computer, and the actual analysis part of the job requires very little collaboration—sometimes none at all!
 In a nutshell, here’s why data analytics is so well-suited to remote work:

 2. What is the remote job market like for data analysts?

-This rapid industry growth is reflected in the data analytics job market.
-In their Jobs of Tomorrow report, the World Economic Forum identifies seven high-growth emerging professions—and, out of the seven, data and AI shows the highest growth rate at 41% per year.
-It’s clear that data analysts are, and will continue to be, in high demand.
+In their 2020 Jobs of Tomorrow report, the World Economic Forum identifies seven high-growth emerging professions—and, out of the seven, data and AI shows the highest growth rate at 41% per year.
+It’s clear that data analysts have been, and will continue to be, in high demand.

 At the same time, the remote job market is booming.
-According to a report by Glassdoor, remote job listings increased by 61% in August 2020 compared to the same period last year.
+According to a report by Glassdoor, remote job listings increased by 61% in August 2020, compared to the same period from the previous year.
 And, according to FlexJobs, data analysts are among the top professions currently showing strong remote job growth.

 So: A burgeoning data job market coupled with a rise in remote work.
 Very promising for an aspiring remote data analyst!
 To give you an idea of what this looks like in terms of actual job listings, we’ve scoured some of the most popular job boards for remote data analyst roles.
 At the time of writing, we found:

-These figures might seem low in comparison to non-remote data analyst positions; for example, a search for data analyst roles in the United States brings up over 28,000 results on LinkedIn alone.
-However, it’s important to bear in mind that not all positions with the potential to go remote are advertised as such—it may be something you can negotiate with the hiring manager.
-Especially in light of the COVID-19 pandemic, more and more companies will be open to hiring remote analysts.
+With that said, it’s important to bear in mind that not all positions with the potential to go remote are advertised as such—it may be something you can negotiate with the hiring manager.
 We’ll share some tips on how to find a remote data analyst job in section five.

 3. How much do remote data analysts earn?